lostsidewalk/cultivator/README.md

 # GrowMate

 GrowMate is a smart gardening system that enables monitoring and control of various environmental factors in a garden.
 It uses sensors to gather data and actuators to perform actions based on predefined rules.
+It leverages the Drools rule engine to enable flexible and customizable automation in various domains.

 ## Features